ajahne/blog/_drafts/2018-07-03-CTO-school-meetup-enabling-team-autonomy-and-servant-leadership-at-booking.md

 I'm a member of a monthly meetup of technologists from different organizations throughout the greater NYC area who are looking to become better leaders.
 This is a wonderful [meetup](https://www.meetup.com/ctoschool/) of startup CTOs, VPs of Engineering, [Tech Leads]({{ site.baseurl }}{% post_url 2018-2-11-what-is-a-tech-lead %}), Entrepreneurs, Senior developers on the leadership path, individual contributors, and more.

 The monthly meetup is a forum to discuss challenges we face as leaders related to people management, process, and technology.
-[Last week's meetup](https://www.meetup.com/ctoschool/events/fgqzclyxjbpb/) was a special event, part of [QCon New York](https://qconnewyork.com), with a presentation centered around [Enabling team autonomy and servant leadership at Booking.com](https://qconnewyork.com/ny2018/presentation/empowered-teams-presentation-0).
+[Last week's meetup](https://www.meetup.com/ctoschool/events/fgqzclyxjbpb/) was a special event, part of [QCon New York](https://qconnewyork.com), with a presentation centered around [Enabling Team Autonomy and Servant Leadership at Booking.com](https://qconnewyork.com/ny2018/presentation/empowered-teams-presentation-0).

-Links and context covered, cool, let's get to it.
+Links?
+Check.
+Context?
+Check.
+Let's get to it.

 So what was the presentation about and what were some of my takeaways?

 ## Contents
 - [What was the presentation about?](#what-was-the-presentation-about)